Dungeons & Dragons: Honor Among Thieves: Release

+Theatrical

-Dungeons & Dragons: Honor Among Thieves had its world premiere at the South by Southwest film festival on March 10, 2023, and will be theatrically released in the United States on March 31, by Paramount Pictures.
-Paramount will handle worldwide distribution for the film, except for theatrical rights in Canada and the United Kingdom, which will be handled by Entertainment One.
-The film is also scheduled to have several promotional advanced screenings before the theatrical release.
+Dungeons & Dragons: Honor Among Thieves had its world premiere at the 2023 South by Southwest Film & TV Festival on March 10, 2023, and was theatrically released in the United States on March 31 in IMAX, Dolby Cinema, 4DX, and ScreenX formats.
+Paramount Pictures handles worldwide distribution for the film, except for the theatrical releases in Canada and the United Kingdom, which are handled by Entertainment One.
+The film also had several promotional advanced screenings before the theatrical release.

 The film was originally set to be released on July 23, 2021.
-The release date subsequently shifted to November 19, 2021, to accommodate the release of Mission: Impossible – Dead Reckoning Part One, before being pushed back further to May 27, 2022, due to the COVID-19 pandemic.
+The release date subsequently shifted to November 19, 2021, to accommodate the original release day of Mission: Impossible – Dead Reckoning Part One, before being pushed back further to May 27, 2022, due to the COVID-19 pandemic.
 In April 2021, the release date was further delayed to March 3, 2023.
 On April 21, 2022, the official title of the film was announced as Dungeons & Dragons: Honor Among Thieves.
 In November 2022, the film's release was once again pushed back to March 31, 2023.

+Home media

+Dungeons & Dragons: Honor Among Thieves was released by Paramount Home Entertainment for digital download on May 2, 2023, and began streaming on Paramount+ and MGM+ on May 16 and 26, respectively.
+It was released on Ultra HD Blu-ray, Blu-ray, and DVD on May 30.
+The home media includes deleted scenes, a gag reel, and various behind-the-scenes featurettes.

 Marketing

 Promotion

 In July 2022, Honor Among Thieves was featured at San Diego Comic-Con (SDCC); this included a panel with members of the cast and crew and a "Tavern Experience".
 The "Tavern Experience" showcased characters of the film.
 A teaser trailer was released on July 21, 2022, on the same date as the film's SDCC panel.
 Its soundtrack has excerpts from Led Zeppelin's "Whole Lotta Love".
 The "Tavern Experience" was then featured at CCXP in December 2022 and showcased various monsters from Dungeons & Dragons.
 A TV spot for the film was expected to air during Super Bowl LVII; this promotion was released online before the game.
+Paramount released a short video on YouTube featuring characters from the 1983 Dungeons & Dragons animated series reacting to a clip of Doric transforming into an owlbear.